Helped to lead campaigns against dolphin captivity & Taiji massacres, & for dolphin-safe tuna & freeing Keiko

 Berman and O’Barry had a long and often conflicted history.

 Berman in an April 21, 1993 op-ed column for the Vallejo Times-Herald was among the first to expose and denounce the dolphin round-ups and slaughters in Taiji, Japan.
-Berman’s exposé followed others by Japanese activist Sakae Hemmi, U.S. film maker Hardin Jones, O’Barry and Steve Sipman, the U.S. activist who invented the name “Animal Liberation Front” in connection with releasing two dolphins from a Hawaiian laboratory in 1976.
+Berman’s exposé followed others by Japanese activist Sakae Hemmi, U.S. film maker Hardin Jones, O’Barry, Dexter Cate, and Steve Sipman, who is often credited with the first “Animal Liberation Front” in the U.S. in connection with releasing two dolphins from a Hawaiian laboratory in 1976, but has assured ANIMALS 24-7, “I never had anything to do with the ALF.”

 But Berman may have been the first to expose how, as he wrote, the killers “actually market these animals to captive facilities in advance through a broker in Tokyo.
 Orders for the species, sex, size, and age are taken.
 At the time of the roundup, specific animals are herded into a holding area while the remainder are slaughtered without any opposition from the captive display industry.